clukawski/weatherbar/README.md

 ## weatherbar

-Basic text weather info using openweather
+Basic text info using openweather displaying air temp and weather conditions.

+Displays humidex and windchill information when relevant.

 Usage: